DeondeJager/Rscripts-for-buffalo-microsat-paper/README.md

 # Rscripts-for-buffalo-microsat-paper
-Contains the R scripts used for drawing the figures and conducting the DAPC analysis in the manuscript: &lt;insert name and url>
+Contains the R scripts and necessary inout files used for drawing the figures and conducting the DAPC analysis in the manuscript: &lt;insert name and url>